donnay/interesting-octopus/src/pages/docs/technology/clothing.md

 ###VAC Suit
 Essentially a tougher version of the space suit this one is constructed for rugged environments and heavy duty users.
 The outer layers provide a tough skin that will resist tears and protect the occupant.
 Additional armour can be added to further increase its durability to weapon damage.

+#### CHIL suit (Cooled Habitat Insulation Liner)
+A tight fitting body glove of predominantly black or white colouring, depending on the model and its heat exchange methods. the black version uses heat absorbed to react endo-thermochemically with a viscous green fluid under the upper layers, which is combined with perspiration salts to absorb heat and dissipate it through many ridges over the suits surface.
+Salts are collected in small bead-like pockets along the belt.
+There are edible (6 std. doses ) perspiration liquids simply evaporate.
+The white version is very bright in colour and reflects much of the IR spectrum.
+Heat are lost by pumping, mechanically, refrigerants through the suit and dispelling them through the many ridges on the surface.
+The pump has a 250 hr.
+BATT .
+Perspiration is purified and kept in small leg pockets.
+When full there are 2 l, but it takes (1/10℃  perc. ) x 100 hrs.
+These suits are fitted for sweaty beings, especially the black, and are worn by Humans, Low Kaa, Faborians, Eebek, Vjesperé, and (10%) sometimes Gliff and Sooaacoil (special order).

 ***